apache/nuttx/Documentation/platforms/arm/imxrt/index.rst

 DAC
 ---

-Digital/analog convertor for external signal is only supported in i.MX RT1170 MCU.
+Digital/analog converter for external signal is only supported in i.MX RT1170 MCU.
 It is 12 bit lower power, general purpose DAC.

 eLCDIF